moonD4rk/moonD4rk/README.md

 - An Information Security Engineer
 - Write open source code since 2020
 - Not a native English speaker
-- All my open source projects are based on [MIT License](https://opensource.org/licenses/MIT)
+- All my projects are based on [MIT License](https://opensource.org/licenses/MIT)

 📊 **This Week I Spent My Time On:**
 <!--START_SECTION:waka-->